KittenPixel-cell/Portfolio/README.md

 <h2>About</h2>

-I have been developing for about 3 years now in Lua, c#, java script, and much more.
-I am mainly focused on Roblox development as I have most experience in Roblox studio.
+I have been developing for about 3 years now in Lua, c#, javascript, and much more.
+I am mainly focused on Roblox development as I have the most experience in Roblox studio.

 <h2>How I started</h2>